revaldinho/cpc_ram_expansion/cpc_ram_expansion/README.md

   2. An XC9572/36 CPLD based version of 1 (the original prototype), also for the 6128 and Plus machines
   3. A slightly modified version of 2. with more limited compatibility but supporting the older 464 and 664 machines

-## Current status

-All variants have been built and tested on both 464 and 6128 as appropriate.
+All variants have been built and tested on either CPC464 or CPC6128 as appropriate.

 ## The 'Old School' 74 Series card